AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 Google Chrome, often the default browser on Android, has its own DNS cache.
 To flush this cache in the Chrome browser, follow the instructions below:

 1. Launch Chrome on your Android device
-1. Type 'chrome://net-internals/#DNS' in the address bar
+1. Type `chrome://net-internals/#DNS` in the address bar
 1. On the DNS lookup page, choose DNS from the menu on the left
-1. In the panel on the right, tap the `Clear Host Cache` button to clear the DNS cache on your device
+1. In the panel on the right, tap the *Clear Host Cache* button to clear the DNS cache on your device

 #### Modify the Wi-Fi network to Static